talsma-ict/umldoclet/README.md

 _Thanks for using the doclet, I hope it may be of benefit to your project!_
 _Also a big thanks go to de developers of the excellent [PlantUML project](http://plantuml.com/)._

-## Example

-See the rendered .SVG image of this doclet's [rendering package](example/rendering-package.svg).
-Or, look at the [the generated plantuml source file](example/rendering-package.puml).